angelmtztrc/mern-task/README.md

 ## Setting up

-Steps to run this project. (pending)
+If you want to run this project, check the `README.md` files inside each folder.

-## This project use
+## Project built with

-JavaScript - ReactJS - Redux - Tailwind CSS - react-beautiful-dnd - Express - Mongoose - JWT - Babel
+JavaScript - ReactJS - Redux - Tailwind CSS - react-beautiful-dnd - Express - Mongoose - JWT - Babel - Argon2

 ## Contributing